Active validation rules in the target org are a frequent cause of

 One of the ways you can avoid these types of error is to disable the validation rules, triggers and flows before you run the deployment.
 Gearset can help you do that without the need to navigate away to your org.

-View and disable rules... button in the bottom-right of the pre-deployment summary page (next to
+View and disable rules button in the bottom-right of screen:

-Once it's ready, you'll be able to view the comparison.
-(It'll open in a new tab.)
+Once it's ready, you'll be able to view a list of validation rules, triggers and flows.

-Once you've finished your data deployment, you can re-enable the rules, triggers and flows by rolling back the metadata deployment via the deployment history:
+Once you've finished your data deployment, you can re-enable the rules, triggers and flows by rolling back the metadata deployment via the deployment summary:

 Rollback is usually a Teams feature, but this special type of deployment can be rolled back by anyone with a Starter, Teams, or Enterprise license.